smash8tap/Notes/THM_writeups/Ninja_Skills/README.md

 # Tryhackme: Ninja Skills

-This is basic linux room which tests your bash skills.
+This is a basic linux room which tests your bash skills.
 Lets start by sshing into the machine.
 `ssh new-user@10.10.118.172`
 ![](./images/2021-02-05_13-50.png)
-If we list the home directory we just find an empty folder named `files`.
-In the question we are given a bunch of files which are placed somewhere in the file system.
+If we list out our home directory we just find an empty folder named `files`.
+In the question we are given a bunch of file names which are placed somewhere in the file system.
-So first let's start with locating these files.
+So first let's start by locating these files.

-## Locating filename in the file system
+## Locating filenames in the file system

 - Lets store all the file names in a file.
 I have used vim to write all file names in a file called `files.txt`
   ![](./images/2021-02-05_13-58.png)